Ports and shipping worldwide must comply with the International Ship and Port Facility Security Code (ISPS Code) security measures.

 New Zealand’s Maritime Security Act 2004 safeguards port users and the local community, while also providing for the security of trade and tourism.

 Port Otago Limited is verified by Maritime New Zealand as being compliant with all international security requirements.

 All entry to the Port is controlled and subject to possessing acceptable photographic identification.
 Entering any of the Port facilities is deemed as consent for identification checks and searching.
 Failure to consent to the security measures in place will result in admittance being denied.

-Visitors wishing to undertake business within the Port area or at the main Administration office at Port Chalmers should schedule their call and arrangements in advance.
-Photo identification will be required to be shown on arrival.
+Visitors wishing to undertake business within the Port area or at the main administration office at Port Chalmers should schedule their visit in advance.

-Those vessels affected by the ISPS Code requirements should submit the Advance Notice of Arrival forms and crew/visitor/passenger/vendor lists to the Port Facility Security Officer, at least 24 hours prior to arrival at the Pilot Station or Anchorage.
+Vessels affected by the ISPS Code requirements should submit Advance Notice of Arrival forms and crew/visitor/passenger/vendor lists to the Port Facility Security Officer at least 24 hours prior to arrival at the Pilot Station or Anchorage.

 N.B.
 All crew and ship passengers must carry photo identification when proceeding ashore.

 Port Otago and the New Zealand Customs Service use the most up-to-date equipment to provide enhanced border security.

 Exporters are now subject to increased compliance requirements.
 It is worth considering being part of the Secure Export Scheme (SES).